macaburguera/WeVibeMLops/reports/README.md

 * [X ] Write some documentation for your application (M32)
 * [X ] Publish the documentation to GitHub Pages (M32)
 * [X ] Revisit your initial project description.
 Did the project turn out as you wanted?
-* [ ] Create an architectural diagram over your MLOps pipeline
+* [X ] Create an architectural diagram over your MLOps pipeline
 * [X ] Make sure all group members have an understanding about all parts of the project
 * [X ] Uploaded all your code to GitHub